ceskaexpedice/kramerius/README.md

 Upozornění pro vývojáře: Větev master nyní obsahuje beta verzi Kramerius 7 s integrovaným úložištěm Akubra.
 Dosavadní produkční verze Kramerius 5 je převedena do režimu údržby ve samostatné větvi kramerius5

+# Kramerius system

+is a digital library open source software solution (GNU GPL v3) primarily for digitized library collections, monographs and periodicals.
+It can be used also for other types of documents such as maps, music sheets and old prints, or parts of documents such as articles and chapters.
+The system is also suitable for digital born documents, i.e. documents that were created in electronic form.
+Kramerius is continuously adjusted so that the metadata structure corresponds to the standards announced by the National Library of the Czech Republic.

 # Systém Kramerius